-converges for each of these $z_j$, then the $\mu_n$ converge vaguely to a subprobability measure $\mu$, and weakly if $\mu$ is a probability measure.
-Indeed, for any vaguely convergent subsequence $\mu_{n_i}$, say, to $\hat\mu$, since the real and imaginary parts of $1/(\lambda -z)$, as functions of $\lambda$, are continuous and vanish at $\pm\infty$, we have for these $z_j$
+converges for each of these $z_j$, then we can conclude that $\mu_n$ converges vaguely to a subprobability measure $\mu$, and weakly if $\mu$ is a probability measure.
+Indeed, consider any vaguely convergent subsequence $\mu_{n_i}$, converging to $\hat\mu$.
+Given that both the real and imaginary parts of $1/(\lambda -z)$, viewed as functions of $\lambda$, are continuous and vanish at $\pm\infty$, it follows for these $z_j$,

-and this limiting analytic function is uniquely determined by the values it takes on the $z_j$.
+This limiting analytic function is uniquely determined by the values it takes on the $z_j$.
 Therefore we have vague convergence of $\mu_n$ to a unique $\mu$, and the convergence is weak if $\mu$ is proper.

-We are now able to state the result in Zhou and Bai et al \cite{zhou2022limiting}.
-Under the assumptions: \begin{longlist} \item[(a)] $ c_n = n/N \to c > 0 $ as $ \min\{n, N\} \to \infty $. \item[(b)] The entries of $ X_n $ are independent standardized random variables satisfying